metabase/metabase/docs/embedding/full-app-embedding.md

 ---
-title: Full-app embedding
+title: Interactive embedding
 redirect_from:
   - /docs/latest/enterprise-guide/full-app-embedding
 ---

-# Full-app embedding
+# Interactive embedding

-{% include plans-blockquote.html feature="Full-app embedding" %}
+{% include plans-blockquote.html feature="Interactive embedding" %}

-**Full-app embedding** is what you want if you want to offer [multi-tenant, self-service analytics](https://www.metabase.com/learn/customer-facing-analytics/multi-tenant-self-service-analytics).
+**Interactive embedding** is what you want if you want to offer [multi-tenant, self-service analytics](https://www.metabase.com/learn/customer-facing-analytics/multi-tenant-self-service-analytics).

-Full-app embedding is the only type of embedding that integrates with your [permissions](../permissions/introduction.md) and [SSO](../people-and-groups/start.md#authentication) to give people the right level of access to [query](https://www.metabase.com/glossary/query_builder) and [drill-down](https://www.metabase.com/learn/questions/drill-through) into your data.
+Interactive embedding is the only type of embedding that integrates with your [permissions](../permissions/introduction.md) and [SSO](../people-and-groups/start.md#authentication) to give people the right level of access to [query](https://www.metabase.com/glossary/query_builder) and [drill-down](https://www.metabase.com/learn/questions/drill-through) into your data.

-## Full-app embedding demo
+## Interactive embedding demo

-To get a feel for what you can do with full-app embedding, check out our [full-app embedding demo](https://www.metabase.com/embedding-demo).
+To get a feel for what you can do with Interactive embedding, check out our [Interactive embedding demo](https://www.metabase.com/embedding-demo).

 To see the query builder in action, click on **Reports** > **+ New** > **Question**.

-## Prerequisites for full-app embedding
+## Prerequisites for Interactive embedding

 1. Make sure you have a [license token](../paid-features/activating-the-enterprise-edition.md) for a [paid plan](https://store.metabase.com/checkout/login-details).
 2. Organize people into Metabase [groups](../people-and-groups/start.md).